On Two-Handed Planar Assembly Partitioning with Connectivity Constraints

-\textbf{Planar 3-SAT.} Let $\phi = \bigwedge C_i$ be a Boolean formula in CNF form in which each clause has at most three literals.
-We consider the bipartite graph $G_\phi$ that contains a vertex for each variable and for each clause, and has an edge between a variable-vertex and a clause-vertex if and only if the variable appears in the clause.
-Lichtenstein \cite{DBLP:journals/siamcomp/Lichtenstein82} introduced the Planar 3-SAT problem, which requires $G_\phi$ to be planar, and showed that it is NP-complete.
-Furthermore, Knuth and Raghunatan \cite{DBLP:journals/siamdm/KnuthR92} have shown that the graph $G_\phi$ of a Planar 3-SAT instance can be drawn in the so-called \textit{rectilinear} embedding.
-In this embedding, all vertices can be drawn as unit-height rectangles, with all the variable-vertex rectangles centered on a fixed horizontal strip called the \textit{variable row} and every edge is a vertical line segment, which does not cross any rectangles, as shown in Figure~\ref{fig:full}.
-We denote the variables by $x_1, \ldots, x_n$, according to their left to right order on the variable row.
-Planar 3-SAT remains NP-complete when $G_\phi$ is given in a rectilinear embedding.
+\paragraph{\textsc{Monotone planar 3-SAT}} Let $\phi = \bigwedge C_i$ be a \textsc{3-SAT} formula over $n$ variables, where each clause $C_i$ is the disjunction of at most three\footnote{We remark that \textsc{3-SAT} formulas are sometimes defined as having \emph{exactly} three literals in each clause.
+We allow clauses with two literals since the restricted 3-SAT versions considered here use such clauses in their hardness reductions.} literals, each of which is either a variable or its negation.
+We call a clause with $k$ literals a $k$-clause.
+We consider the bipartite graph $G_\phi$ that contains a vertex for each variable and for each clause, and it has an edge between a variable vertex and a clause vertex if and only if the variable appears in the clause.
+Lichtenstein \cite{DBLP:journals/siamcomp/Lichtenstein82} introduced the \textsc{Planar 3-SAT} problem, which requires $G_\phi$ to be planar, and showed that it is NP-complete.
+Furthermore, Knuth and Raghunatan \cite{DBLP:journals/siamdm/KnuthR92} have shown that the graph $G_\phi$ of a \textsc{Planar 3-SAT} instance can be drawn in the so-called \textit{rectilinear} embedding.
+In this embedding, all vertices can be drawn as unit-height rectangles, with all the variable-vertex rectangles centered on a fixed horizontal strip called the \textit{variable row} and every edge is a vertical line segment, which does not cross any rectangles, as shown in Figure~\ref{fig:mpsat_example}.
+We denote the variables by $x_1, \ldots, x_n$, according to their left to right order on the variable row. \textsc{Planar 3-SAT} remains NP-complete when $G_\phi$ is given as a rectilinear embedding.

-\textbf{Monotone Planar 3-SAT.} A clause is \textit{positive (negative)} if it contains only positive (negative) literals.
-An instance of 3-SAT is \textit{monotone} if it only has positive or negative clauses. \textit{Monotone Planar 3-SAT}~\cite{DBLP:conf/cocoon/BergK10} is a restriction of Planar 3-SAT to monotone instances in which the rectilinear embedding of $G_\phi$ has all positive clause-vertices above the variable row and all negative clause-vertices below it, as shown in Figure~\ref{fig:full}.
+A clause is \textit{positive (resp. negative)} if it contains only positive (resp. negative) literals.
+An instance of \textsc{3-SAT} is \textit{monotone} if it only has positive or negative clauses. \textsc{Monotone Planar 3-SAT} is a restriction of \textsc{Planar 3-SAT} to monotone instances in which the rectilinear embedding of $G_\phi$ has all positive clause-vertices above the variable row and all negative clause-vertices below it, as illustrated in Figure~\ref{fig:mpsat_example}. \textsc{Monotone Planar 3-SAT} is also known to be NP-complete~\cite{DBLP:conf/cocoon/BergK10}.